 Michelle Ebbin is a renowned expert in touch therapy and natural wellness.
-She’s an author, inventor, entrepreneur, and mother.
+She’s an author, inventor, and mother.
 Since founding Basic Knead in 1994, Michelle has been committed to increasing awareness of the healing power of touch and encouraging people to bring more touch into their daily lives.
-Michelle appears regularly in the media, including The Dr. Oz Show, The Doctors, and The View, to discuss the benefits of touch and and teach touch therapy techniques to relieve stress, soothe the body and mind, and improve overall wellbeing.
+Michelle appears regularly in the media, including The Dr. Oz Show, The Doctors, The View, and Home and Family, to discuss the benefits of touch and and teach touch therapy techniques to relieve stress, soothe the body and mind, and improve overall wellbeing.

 A graduate of Columbia University, Phillips Academy Andover, and the Institute of Psycho-Structural Balancing, Michelle has authored four books on massage, produced six award-winning massage DVD’s, and created best-selling massage products that have helped thousands of people discover the power of touch.
 She’s a Certified Infant Massage Instructor and member of the International Association of Infant Massage, American Massage Association, and Reflexology Association of America.

-Michelle is currently working with City of Hope, a leading research and treatment center for cancer, diabetes and other life-threatening diseases, to develop a massage program within their Biller Patient and Family Resource Center.
+Michelle is on the Biller Center Advisory Board for City of Hope, a leading research and treatment center for cancer, diabetes and other life-threatening diseases, where she is helping to develop a massage program within their Biller Patient and Family Resource Center.
 Her goal is to make touch therapy available to all patients undergoing medical treatment, as well as to their caregivers and family members.
 Michelle believes that when people are sick they need touch the most, and that cancer treatment should include care for the patient and the family, not just the cancer.
 A portion of the proceeds of The Touch Remedy will go directly to City of Hope.

 As a ballet dancer growing up and later in MTV music videos, I was always interested in new ways to keep my body strong and supple.
 During my freshman year at Columbia University, I took an acupressure workshop and started using natural, self-care techniques to stay healthy.
 My curiosity with touch grew when I experienced the healing effects of massage after a painful leg injury I suffered on a video shoot.
 Once I realized how powerful touch can be, I immersed in the world of massage therapy and learned everything I could about how touch, from reflexology and Swedish Massage to Rolfing, Cranial Sacral Therapy, and more.
 I was a total massage geek.